scogra17/nodes-on-nodes/README.md

 # About
 Solution to nodes on nodes challenge.
-See notes in `./NOTES.md`
+See additional notes in `./NOTES.md`

 # Run
 * cd into the root folder